TaisysTeam/slimduet_wallet_applet/README.md

 The elliptic curve algorithm scalar multiplied by a given point in this example is suitable for SIMoME series cards of Taisys.
 For details, please refer to [SECP256k1](SECP256k1)

 ## License
-This work is licensed under MIT License.
+This work is licensed under GPLv3 License.
 See [LICENSE](LICENSE.txt) for details.

 ## Contact Us
 Have any problem?
 You can [click here](https://taisys.com/contact?lang=).